alexjust-data/DataEngineer_dbt_Bootcamp/README.md

 Here, I want to build on top of the SLC listings there and the additional dim_listings_clear .

+I have created this file above VSCode app with de extension dbt and jinja configuration.

 ```SQL
 WITH src_liting AS (
     SELECT * FROM {{ ref('src_listings') }}